PRBonn/rko_lio/README.md

 }
 ```

+## Platforms and Sensors Tested

+RKO LIO has been tested on a variety of platforms with different sensor setups:

+- Car: Ouster OS1-128; OS2-128, Livox Avia, Aeva Aeries II (HeLiPR dataset)
+- Backpack: Hesai XT32, QT32, QT64 (DigiForests dataset); QT128
+- Forestry Harvester: Hesai XT32
+- Quadruped: Velodyne VLP-16 (Leg-KILO dataset)
+- Bicycle: Livox Avia (thanks to @rlabs-oss, [YouTube video](https://www.youtube.com/watch?v=dKDGIAu628w))

+If you've tested RKO LIO on any other platform or sensor configuration, I'd be glad to list it here.
+Please reach out by [email](mailto:rm.meher97@gmail.com) or open an issue!

 ## RA-L Submission

 You can check out the branch `ral_submission` for the version of the code used for submission to RA-L.